 2 SECTION 1.
-The legislature finds that the prevalence of 3 drivers violating Hawaii's traffic laws, especially on the 4 island of Oahu, has become intolerable, particularly drivers who 5 run red lights.
-These violations endanger the lives of 6 motorists and pedestrians and compound the already hazardous 7 conditions on Hawaii's roads and highways.
+The legislature finds that the prevalence of 3 drivers violating Hawaii's traffic laws, especially on the 4 island of Oahu, has become intolerable, particularly drivers who run red lights.
+These violations endanger the lives of 5 6 motorists and pedestrians and compound the already hazardous 7 conditions on Hawaii's roads and highways.
 It has become 8 increasingly common to hear reports of hit-and-run drivers who 9 have run over children or the elderly.
 Disregarding traffic 10 signals has also been the common denominator in many recent, 11 highly-publicized motor vehicle crashes that have claimed a 12 number of lives.

-13 The legislature further finds that in other jurisdictions 14 in the United States, in Canada, in Europe, and in other 15 countries throughout the world, a technological innovation--16 namely, photo red light imaging detector systems--has already demonstrated its reliability, efficiency, and effectiveness in identifying and deterring those who run red lights.
+13 The legislature further finds that in other jurisdictions 14 in the United States, in Canada, in Europe, and in other 15 countries throughout the world, a technological innovation--16 namely, photo red light imaging detector systems--has already 17 demonstrated its reliability, efficiency, and effectiveness in 18 identifying and deterring those who run red lights.
+18 SB LRB 11-0274.doc

-3 Photo red light imaging detector systems are safe, quick, 4 cost-effective, and efficient.
-No traffic stop is involved, and 5 a police officer is not at risk from passing traffic or armed 6 violators.
-For photo red light imaging detector systems, a 7 camera is positioned at intersections where red light violations 8 are a major cause of collisions and serves as a twenty-four hour 9 deterrent to run a red light.
-Sensors are buried under a 10 crosswalk and lead to a self-contained camera system mounted on 11 a nearby structure.
-When a vehicle enters the intersection and 12 the traffic light is red, the camera takes a telephoto color 13 picture of the rear of the car, capturing the license plate.
-A 14 second wide-angle photograph takes in the entire intersection, 15 including other traffic.
+1 Photo red light imaging detector systems are safe, quick, 2 cost-effective, and efficient.
+No traffic stop is involved, and 3 a police officer is not at risk from passing traffic or 4 violators who are armed or dangerous.
+For photo red light 5 imaging detector systems, a camera is positioned at 6 intersections where red light violations are a major cause of 7 collisions and serves as a twenty-four hour deterrent to run a 8 red light.
+Sensors are buried under a crosswalk and lead to a 9 self-contained camera system mounted on a nearby structure.
+10 When a vehicle enters the intersection and the traffic light is 11 red, the camera takes a telephoto color picture of the rear of 12 the car, capturing the license plate.
+A second wide-angle 13 photograph takes in the entire intersection, including other 14 traffic.

-16 These systems provide numerous benefits.
-Not only are 17 streets safer, but police officers are freed from time-consuming 18 traffic enforcement activities and have more time to respond to 19 priority calls.
-A violator is less likely to go to court, since 20 the color photograph of the violation, imprinted with the time, 21 date, and location of the violation, and the number of seconds 22 the light had been red before the violator entered the intersection, can be used as evidence in court.
-Few cases are contested in other jurisdictions using this system, and officers make fewer court appearances, saving court costs.
+15 These systems provide numerous benefits.
+Not only are 16 streets safer, but police officers are freed from time-consuming 17 traffic enforcement activities and have more time to respond to priority calls.
+A violator is less likely to go to court, since 18 19 the color photograph of the violation, imprinted with the time, 20 date, and location of the violation, and the number of seconds 21 the light had been red before the violator entered the 22 intersection, can be used as evidence in court.
+Few cases are contested in other jurisdictions using this system, and officers make fewer court appearances, saving court, overtime, and other costs.

 4 The system may also result in lower insurance costs for 5 safe drivers through an overall reduction in crashes and 6 injuries and places system costs on the violators who have 7 created the need for the program--not on law-abiding taxpayers.
-Traffic laws are enforced without partiality, and safety and 8 9 efficiency are increased by reducing the number of chases and 10 the number of personnel required for traffic accident clean-up, 11 investigation, and court testimony.
+8 Traffic laws are enforced without partiality, and safety and 9 efficiency are increased by reducing the number of chases and 10 the number of personnel required for traffic accident clean-up, 11 investigation, and court testimony.